ijzerbroot/millennium/README.md

 For Workmod, the genkey score is ever so slightly "worse" than Colemak DH but better than Workman itself.
 Workmod has a higher movement on the left index finger (lower on the right index though!) than Colemak as well as slightly elevated SFB's.
 This is a trade-off for more evenness in both hand balance and "rolls" on left and right hand on Workmod.
 In addition, Workmod has slightly more hand-alternation than Colemak, which I like.

-Quantumdrone does not score great on genkey with default settings but this is understandable because of the requirements I gave.
-If I tune it to my preferences (penalize pinkies, don't mind a slightly higher SFB, emphasize index fingers) it scores a _very_ good 30.95.
-With default genkey settings it's 56.
-It is definitely an acquired taste and not a _good_ layout.
-Nevertheless even the very high left-index movement is still less than half of QWERTY's so it's not _that_ terrible.

 Generally you may think of Millennium as trying to place highest ranged movement on the easiest-to-move index fingers and putting high-frequency keys ("T" and "A") directly under the strong middle fingers.
 As a consequence of putting all the vowels on the right hand, this hand sees relatively high usage (but no bottom-row letter movement) for the middle, ring and pinky.
 The left hand has less work to do and also has very little bottom-row usage for any finger except the index.